skttlock/dotfiles/README.markdown

 - [ ] determine:
   - [ ] wezterm functionality to keep or remove
     - [ ] command palette?
+  - [ ] use starship + wezterm to name tabs as "process: filename:" ?
 - [ ] test i3, other WMs
 - [ ] find a better way to manage keybinds
   - test: